Jakob37/RASP/README.md

 * PyNAST
 * FastTree

-The software can either be set up directly within the "Programs" directory within the RASP directory, or they can be linked into this directory after setting up the program elsewhere.
+The software can either be set up directly in a directory named "Programs" within the RASP directory, or they can be linked into this directory after setting up the programs elsewhere.
 Here, the programs will be downloaded and set up in the home/bin directory.
 In the end, they are linked into the "Programs" directory, and the configuration file is adjusted accordingly.